Hugh Gibb: Barbara Pass

-Barbara Pass was a dance band vocalist and, on one of her nights off, she went with a friend to another dance hall.
+Barbara Pass was a dance band vocalist and on one of her nights off she went with a friend to another dance hall.
 Later, she said: "That's where it all started."
-Hugh escorted Barbara home that night and thereafter romance blossomed.
-Despite the nightmare of the war, Hugh had fond memories of the time he met his future wife, as he said: "People enjoyed themselves more.
+Gibb escorted Pass home that night and thereafter they were romantically involved.
+Despite the war, Gibb had fond memories of meeting his future wife, and said: "People enjoyed themselves more.
 Kids to-day think they've done everything by the time they're 18 and have nothing to look forward to."
 They were married on 27 May 1944 in Manchester.
 Their first child, daughter Lesley, was born on 12 January 1945.
-Shortly afterwards, they moved to Scotland, where his band was starting to play in Edinburgh; as Barbara explained: "We lived just at the outskirts of Edinburgh."
-After a while, Hugh, Barbara and Lesley moved back to Manchester and lived with Barbara's mother, Nora Pass, in Stretford.
-Then Gibb got a job on the Isle of Man and they moved to its capital, Douglas.
-Gibb started to play at the Douglas Bay Hotel and the Alexandra, both in Douglas.
+Shortly afterwards they moved to Scotland where Gibb's band played in Edinburgh; as his wife Barbara explained: "We lived just at the outskirts of Edinburgh."
+After a while, the family returned to the Manchester area, living in Stretford with Barbara's mother, Nora Pass.
+Gibb then got a job on the Isle of Man and the family moved to its capital, Douglas.
+Gibb played in the city's Douglas Bay and Alexandra hotels.

-On 1 September 1946, his first son Barry Gibb was born at 8:45 a.m. at the Jane Crookall Maternity Home in Douglas.
-During that same time, Hugh was busy with his music at various hotels in Douglas when Barry was a baby: "I stayed there for [about] 10 years and Joe Loss's band used to be there; that was the big band era."
-On 22 December 1949, also at the Jane Crookall Maternity Home in Douglas, Hugh's second son Robin Gibb was born at 3:15 a.m.
-Later that morning, at 3:50 a.m., his third son Maurice Gibb was born at the same maternity home.
-In 1955, the Gibbs returned to the Manchester area.
-On 5 March 1958, Hugh's fourth son Andy Gibb was born in Stretford Memorial Hospital in Manchester.